vron7/Aha-s/patterns_ts.md

 class Game {
     constructor(private resizeManager: ResizeManager) {
         this.resizeManager.addObserver(this.handleResize.bind(this));
+        // what about using signals?
-        // versus signals? this.emitter.on('resize', this.handleResize.bind(this));
+        // this.emitter.on('resize', this.handleResize.bind(this));
-        // in this case we directly interact with emitter resize event itsef, which creates a more tight coupling vs observer pattern
+        // in this case we directly interact with emitter resize event itsef,
-    }
+        // which creates a more tight coupling vs observer pattern }

     private handleResize(width: number, height: number): void {